MundoDele Spanish Grammar

 Learn the Spanish subjunctive with sentence patterns such as quiero que vengas, dudo que sea and si tuviera.

-Why learn the Spanish subjunctive with MundoDele?
+Why the subjunctive matters

-The subjunctive is not just a set of verb endings.
-It is a way of showing how the speaker presents an action: as wanted, doubted, uncertain, emotionally evaluated, hypothetical or not yet identified.
+The subjunctive is not just a set of endings.
+It is a way of showing whether an action is presented as wanted, doubted, uncertain, emotionally evaluated, hypothetical or not yet identified.

-How to use this subjunctive hub
+How to use this Spanish subjunctive guide

-Start with the general difference between indicative and subjunctive.
+Start with the difference between indicative and subjunctive.
 Then learn the present subjunctive forms.
 After that, continue with irregular verbs, compound forms and special structures such as if clauses and relative clauses.

-1. Understand the meaning
+Understand the meaning first.

-2. Learn the forms
+Learn the main forms.

-3. Practise by pattern
+Practise by sentence pattern.

 What is the Spanish subjunctive?